Ratan Kumar Sinha: Contributions to next generation Indian reactors

 Ratan Kumar Sinha has made significant contributions to the design, experimental development and implementation of next generation Indian reactors.
 He had been guiding the programmes for new advanced reactors, under design and development at BARC, Mumbai, to utilise thorium as fuel.
 These programmes include the Advanced Heavy Water Reactor (AHWR), which produces most of its power from thorium and has several innovative passive safety systems.
 Most of the technological innovations in the design of AHWR have been validated under his guidance, in large experimental facilities.
 He has contributed substantially to design and development of Indian High Temperature Reactors intended for hydrogen generation and has been instrumental in the guiding the design and development of Compact High Temperature Reactor (CHTR), which will serve as technology demonstrator for future larger high temperature reactors.
 Another salient objective of the CHTR is to demonstrate the technologies needed for transportable nuclear power packs capable of being deployed in remote areas with practically no need for skilled operation and no need to refuel for 15 years.
 This first-of-its-kind design incorporates thorium based coated particle type nuclear fuel, a reactor physics design to achieve inherently safe neutronic characteristics, use molten lead-bismuth as coolant driven by natural circulation, passive emergency cooling systems that deliver core heat to atmosphere, passive shutdown device and passive control devices capable of operation at very high temperatures.
 These innovative features are unparalleled in any other reactor in the world.

 His initiatives in these areas are driven by a vision of achieving energy independence through the deployment of advanced nuclear energy systems that may be located close to population centres in our densely populated country.
 Dr. Sinha has overseen the launch of various important projects of the Department of Atomic Energy including the Kudankulam Nuclear Power Plant.
 The Prototype Fast Breeder Reactor (PFBR) is under advanced stages of construction in Kalpakkam, India.
 The foundation stone of the 2800 Megawatt Gorakhpur Nuclear Power Plant or the Gorakhpur Haryana Anu Vidyut Pariyojana (GHAVP) was laid in January 2014.

 Non-power applications and spin-off technologies

-Ratan Kumar Sinha has enabled development of self-reliance, and achievement of international excellence in several domains of nuclear technology.
-In addition to guiding programmes for the development of nuclear energy system, he has given high priority to application of radiation technology and spinoff R&D for enhanced contribution of Department of Atomic Energy towards healthcare management, agriculture & food preservation and water purification and other deliveries of direct societal relevance.
+Ratan Kumar Sinha has enabled development of self-reliance, and international achievement in several domains of nuclear technology.
+In addition to guiding programs for the development of nuclear energy system, he has prioritised the application of radiation technology and spin-off R&D for enhanced contribution of Department of Atomic Energy towards healthcare management, agriculture & food preservation and water purification and other deliveries of direct societal relevance.